scionproto-contrib/jpan/README.md

 - UDP over SCION via `ScionDatagramChannel` or `ScionDatagramSocket`
 - [SCMP](https://docs.scion.org/en/latest/protocols/scmp.html) (ICMP for SCION)
 - Works stand-alone or with a local SCION daemon (without dispatcher, see below)
+- NAT support, see [here](doc/NAT.md) for details and restrictions.

 ### Planned features
 - API: `Selector` for `ScionDatagramChannel`
-- Autodetection of NAT external IP
 - Paths with peering routes
 - Improve docs, demos and testing
 - Many more